mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 <p><center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/omop-cdm.png" alt="OMOP-CDM" width="550" height="400"></center></p>

 As you can see the OMOP-CDM is divided in multiple sections.
 Clinical Data is stored in the Standardized Clinical Data section on the left (light blue).
-The clinical data tables are based on the data domains, e.g. condition, measurement.
-The Standardized Vocabulary tables are group in the orange box on the right.
+The clinical data tables are domain-oriented, e.g. condition\_occurrence, measurement\_occurrence.
+The Standardized Vocabulary tables are grouped in the orange box on the right.
+The real power of the CDM is the blend between the data model and the conceptual model, called an information model.
+This strongly improves the inter-operability of the datasources as you will experience in this course.

+You can find all information about the OMOP-CDM and its tables on the <a href="https://github.com/OHDSI/CommonDataModel/wiki/" style="color:black">Github Wiki</a>

 Which of the following statements is true?
+Feel free to try each of them to get valuable feedback.

 `@possible_answers`
-- This type of model is called an informatics model
+- The model does not preserves data provenance
 - The clinical data tables contain clinical concepts in human readible form
 - [This is a patient centric model]
 - The model is now final and will be used as is in the future